M66B/FairEmail/docs/FAQ-zh-rCN.md

 FairEmail does not hide errors like similar apps often do, so it is easier to diagnose problems.

 FairEmail will automatically try to connect again after a delay.
 This delay will be doubled after each failed attempt to prevent draining the battery and to prevent from being locked out permanently.
-This delay will be doubled after each failed attempt to prevent draining the battery and to prevent from being locked out permanently.

 There are general errors and errors specific to Gmail accounts (see below).

 **General errors**

 The error *...
-The error *...
-Authentication failed ...
-Invalid credentials ...* could be caused by having revoked the required account/contacts permissions.
-Just start the wizard (but do not select an account) to grant the required permissions again.
+Authentication failed ...* or *...
 AUTHENTICATE failed ...* likely means that your username or password was incorrect.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
 When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
 Some password managers are known to do this incorrectly too.
 The username might be case sensitive, so try lowercase characters only.
 The password is almost always case sensitive.
 Some providers require using an app password instead of the account password, so please check the documentation of the provider.
 Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
 Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

 The error *...
-The error *...
 Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.
-Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.</p>

 The message *... +OK ...* likely means that a POP3 port (usually port number 995) is being used for an IMAP account (usually port number 993).

 The errors *... invalid greeting ...*, *... requires valid address ...* and *...
 Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.
-Parameter to HELO does not conform to RFC syntax ...</em> can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.

 The errors *...
-The errors *...
 Couldn't connect to host ...*, *...
-Connection refused ...* or *...
-Network unreachable ...* mean that FairEmail was not able to connect to the email server.
 Connection refused ...* or *...
 Network unreachable ...* mean that FairEmail was not able to connect to the email server.

 The error *...
-The error *...
 Host is unresolved ...* or "*...
-Unable to resolve host ...* means that the address of the email server could not be resolved.
-This might be caused by ad blocking or an unreachable or not properly working [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.
 Unable to resolve host ...* means that the address of the email server could not be resolved.
 This might be caused by ad blocking or an unreachable or not properly working [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

 The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

 The errors *...
 BYE Logging out ...*, *...
-The errors *...
-BYE Logging out ...*, *...
-Connection reset by peer ...* mean that the email server actively terminated an existing connection.</p>
+Connection reset by peer ...* mean that the email server actively terminated an existing connection.

 The error *...
-The error *...
-Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.</p>
+Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The errors *...
 Read error ...*, *...
 Write error ...*, *...
 Read timed out ...*, *...
-The errors *...
-Read error ...*, *...
-Write error ...*, *...
-Read timed out ...*, *...
-Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.</p>
+Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

 The error *...
-The error *...
-Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.</p>
+Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.

 The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).

 The warning *...
-The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
 FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.
-FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.</p>

 Please [see here](#user-content-faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*

 Please [see here](#user-content-faq127) for the error *...
 Syntactically invalid HELO argument(s) ...*.

 Please [see here](#user-content-faq41) for the error *...
 Handshake failed ...*.
-Handshake failed ...</em>.

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.